The Mantis Network I: A standard grid of templates and masks for cross-correlation analyses of ultra-hot Jupiter transmission spectra: Results: Templates and masks

 Figure \ref{fig:binary_example} shows an example of the line mask for \ch{Y} at a temperature of 4000 K. The orange circles represent the detected line peak positions and heights in the singe-species template, while the red circles denote the corresponding data based on the subtracted template data.
 The figure demonstrates that many lines of \ch{Y} in this wavelength range are significantly reduced or even invisible in the subtracted template.
 These lines are effectively masked by other species and their contribution in a cross-correlation procedure should, therefore, be decreased.

 The line masks are saved as simple ASCII tables.
-They can be found on CDS data archive\footnotemark[5] and their contents are described in detail in Appendix \ref{sec:appendix_line_masks}.
+They can be found in the CDS data archive, and their contents are described in detail in Appendix \ref{sec:appendix_line_masks}.
 Line masks are only provided for the atoms and ions.
-Due to very high number of spectral lines for the molecules \ch{CO} and \ch{H2O}, many of which are blended, identifying line centre positions is quite challenging.
+Due to very high number of spectral lines for the molecules \ch{CO}, \ch{H2O}, TiO, VO, FeH, and OH, many of which are blended, identifying line centre positions is challenging.
 Therefore, we decided not to provide line masks for these species.

+The subtracted line masks can be used when there is suspicion of significant blending.
+They take into account the effects of micro-physical broadening of lines (e.g. thermal or pressure broadening).
+Other sources of broadening, for example due to limited resolving power, may aggravate blending, but in such cases the absorption of individual lines integrates.

+To apply line masks or subtracted line masks to real data as part of a cross-correlation analysis, the tabulated weight for each line position should be used to evaluate the cross-correlation.
+This requires that the weight of each line be distributed over the two nearest spectroscopic pixels, depending on how far the centre of the line is from the centres of each of these (equivalent to linear interpolation).
+In the case of lower resolving power, this implicitly acts to integrate the absorption strength of multiple blended lines.
+For a typical template of an atomic species, the weight of most spectral pixels will remain zero, meaning that the computation of the cross-correlation can be significantly faster than when using a spectral template.
+Besides providing an increase in effective spectral resolving power of the cross-correlation signal, this is a key advantage of using like masks.